 Visiting museums is a wonderful way to expand your consciousness.
 Art engages us a deep level of consciousness that can both challenge and enthrall us.
 If you are in the Boston area there is a wonderful show that shows the history of gender through the lens of fashion.
 Very informative for all therapists.

-The "nuts and bolts" of psychotherapy practice varies among settings and yet there are certain common issues to consider such as how to set up your office.
-What should you consider when you want to have the latest technology?
+The "nuts and bolts" of psychotherapy practice varies among settings.
+There are certain common issues to consider when setting up or upgrading your office.
+An important consideration is how to incorporate and utilize the latest technology?

 We invite you to send picture of your office and tell us about how you decided to design it the way you have and what it is like to work in your setting.